-This tract is a part of a group of four sections, 2,560 acres, in Yellowstone County that are under concurrent analysis to be sold.
+This tract is the only section Yellowstone County that is currently under analysis to be sold.
 There are no other known state or federal actions in the vicinity and no known future actions proposed by the state that would have cumulative impacts with this proposal.